Instagram has become a powerhouse for businesses around the globe.

 1. Start Using Instagram Reels for Brand Awareness

-Since launching Instagram Reels in response to TikTok’s popularity, Instagram is pushing the feature hard and rewarding accounts that use it.
+Since launching Instagram Reels in response to TikTok’s popularity, Instagram has been pushing the feature hard and rewarding accounts that use it.

 The friendly competition between the two apps has made Reels one of the best ways to grow brand awareness.

-Reels works on a different algorithm than feed posts.
+Reels work on a different algorithm than Feed Posts.
 You can post a video and have it pick up steam two weeks later because timeliness isn’t a major ranking factor.